 Minnesota Accounting Schools

-- 34 public colleges and universities offer an accounting degree program in Minnesota.
+- 36 public colleges and universities offer an accounting degree program in Minnesota.1

-- 38 private colleges and universities offer an accounting degree in Minnesota.
+- 14 private not-for-profit colleges and universities offer an accounting degree program in Minnesota.1

-- 35 schools offer a certificate in accounting.
+- 26 schools offer a certificate in accounting.*1

-- 45 schools offer an associate’s degree in accounting.
+- 27 schools offer an associate’s degree in accounting.*1

-- 45 schools offer a bachelor’s degree in accounting.
+- 24 schools offer a bachelor’s degree in accounting.*1

 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

-The following schools had the highest first-time CPA exam pass rates in Minnesota in 2013 for candidates with a bachelor’s degree:
+Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in Minnesota in 2015 for candidates with a bachelor’s degree, with the overall average pass rate for Minnesota being 59.9%.

 University of St. Thomas